SageMathOER-CCC/sage-discrete-math/README.md

 ### Why Discrete Mathematics with SageMath?

-Our first textbook focuses on discrete mathematics because it is a foundational element in concepts related to math and computer science.
+Our first textbook focuses on discrete mathematics.
 SageMath allows students to explore and visualize complex concepts, boosting their understanding and skills in this essential subject.